-- (a) Subject to these rules, each Director may hold office until the earlier of: - (i) unless the Registrar has issued a determination exempting the Corporation (or the relevant Director) from compliance with section 246-25(2) of the CATSI Act, 2 years following that Director's appointment; or - (ii) the date on which the Director retires or is removed, or the office becomes vacant by virtue of such other rule of the Rule Book. - (b) A Director is eligible for reappointment, subject to rule 8.6(c). - (c) A Director must not be appointed for more than 2 consecutive terms, (excluding any term of office as an Initial Director). - (d) If a person is appointed to fill a vacancy under rule 8.7, the replacement Director may hold office until the earlier of: - the balance of the term for which the replaced Director would have held office had that replaced Director not retired or been removed or that office not become vacant; or - (ii) the date on which the replacement Director retires or is removed, or the office becomes vacant by virtue of such other rule of the Rule Book. - (e) If the terms of appointment of all the Directors of the Corporation expire so that there are no Directors at a particular time, the terms are extended until the next General Meeting that occurs after the last Director's appointment has ended.
+- (a) Subject to these rules, each Director may hold office until the earlier of: - (i) In the case of Member Directors, the end of the third AGM following their appointment; or, - (ii) in the case of Expert Directors, three years from the date of their appointment, being the date that the Expert Director signed their letter of appointment; or, - (iii) the date on which the Director retires or is removed, or the office becomes vacant by virtue of such other rule of the Rule Book. - (b) A Director is eligible for reappointment, subject to rule 8.6(c). - (c) A Director must not be appointed for more than 2 consecutive terms (excluding any term of office as an Initial Director). - (d) If a person is appointed to fill a vacancy under rule 8.7, the replacement Director may hold office until the earlier of: - the balance of the term for which the replaced Director would have held office had that replaced Director not retired or been removed or that office not become vacant; or - (ii) the date on which the replacement Director retires or is removed, or the office becomes vacant by virtue of such other rule of the

+Rule Book.

+(e) If the terms of appointment of all the Directors of the Corporation expire so that there are no Directors at a particular time, the terms are extended until the next General Meeting that occurs after the last Director's appointment has ended.